pulumi/workshops/azure-intro/java/content/lab-02/README.md

 Now we've defined our infrastructure, we use the Pulumi CLI to create the resources.

-Run `pulumi up` in your project directory.
-You should see something like this:
+Run `pulumi up` in your project directory, which results in output similar to the following:

 ```bash
 $ pulumi up